m-emre-yalcin/m-emre-yalcin.github.io/content/portfolio.md

    1. I developed in Vue & Nuxt and Firebase services
    2. I worked heavily on the SEO side
    3. I implemented the AMP feature to the SSR web app which was so tricky
 6. [Estefulya](https://www.estefulya.com/) - A Business website.
 I created the digital existence of Estefulya.
-I did the design _(I didn't design the illustrations but changed their original forms)_, development, SEO, CMS with JAMstack setup, emails setups, implementing analytic tools, and configuring business tools.
+I did the design _(I didn't design the illustrations but changed their original forms)_, development, SEO, CMS with JAMstack setup, email setups, implementing analytic tools, and configuring business tools.
 7. [Basic Level Liquor Store](https://onlinetekelortakoy.netlify.app) website & admin dashboard - I write in Vue, I used Vuetify for the dashboard
 </details>